chclaus/dt/README.md

         docker run --rm dt version

 # Contributing
-Everyone is welcome to create pull requests for this repository.
+Everyone is welcome to create pull requests for this project.
 If you're new to github, take a look [here](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/) to get an idea of it.

-If you've got an idea of a function that should find it's way to this project, but you won't implement it by yourself, please create a new issue.
+If you've got an idea of a function that should find it's way into this project, but you won't implement it by yourself, please create a new issue.